 Travel 2017.
 Day 7.
 Santillana to Oviedo.
 Sunday, October 1/17.

-Our next stop after Santillana del Mar was Oviedo, capital of the Principality of Asturias and for many years capital of the ancient kingdom of Asturias following the invasion of the Iberian Peninsula by the Moors in 711.
+Our next stop after Santillana del Mar was Oviedo, capital of the Principality of Asturias.
+For many years it was capital of the ancient kingdom of Asturias following the invasion of the Iberian Peninsula by the Moors in 711.

 Oviedo is only about 170 kilometres/ 105 miles west of Santillana, less than 2 hours by car on the largely coastal road, the E70 (which confusingly becomes A8 in parts and is also known as the Autovía del Cantábrico).

 We entered Asturias crossing the estuary of the River Deva (famous locally for its trout) from Unquera (Cantabria) to Bustio (Asturias).
-It was a seamless crossing in that the landscape was similar to that of Cantabria: wild beaches, sandy coves, picturesque fishing villages and colourful ports.
+The landscape was similar to that of Cantabria: wild beaches, sandy coves, picturesque fishing villages and colourful ports.
 To the left, as we drove westward, green pastures rose quickly to forested hills.
-Behind the hills, we could just make out in spots the Picos de Europa Mountains, part of the Cantabrian massif that runs like a jagged, prehistoric spine across the north of Spain.
+Behind the hills, we could sometimes make out the Picos de Europa Mountains, part of the Cantabrian massif that runs like a jagged spine across the north of Spain.

 We took our time along the coastal road, stopping occasionally at spots that attracted our attention.
 A few kilometres west of Llanes, we came across the isolated ruins of the Monastery of San Antolín de Bedón, a 13th-century Romanesque church, a short distance from the beautiful estuary of the River Bedón.

 At Villaviciosa (where we had lunch), we turned inland towards Oviedo skipping the motorway for a lesser road, the AS 113.
-There was a reason: I wanted to see the Iglesia de San Salvador de Valdediós, a pre-Romanesque church built in a style that is often referred to as Asturian church architecture.
-There are several in the Oviedo region, built within a 50 to 70 kilometre/30 to 43 mile radius of the city, and almost all constructed from about 800 to 900, that is at the same time that Islam had entrenched itself in Moorish al-Andalus.
+There was a reason: we wanted to see the Iglesia de San Salvador de Valdediós, a pre-Romanesque church built in a style that is often referred to as Asturian church architecture.
+There are several in the Oviedo region, built within a 50 to 70 kilometre/30 to 43 mile radius of the city, and almost all constructed from about 800 to 900, i. e. at the same time that Islam had entrenched itself in Moorish al-Andalus.

 San Salvador was consecrated in 893 by King Alfonso III of Asturias.
 It was well signed, and we left the AS113 and descended fairly steeply to the hamlet of Valdediós.